awsdocs/amazon-managed-blockchain-ethereum-developer-guide/doc_source/ethereum-json-rpc.md

 ## Supported JSON\-RPC methods<a name="supported-json-rpc"></a>

 Ethereum on Managed Blockchain supports the following Ethereum JSON\-RPC API methods\.
 Methods not listed are not supported\.
+JSON\-RPC batch requests are also not supported\.
 Each supported API call has a brief description of its utility\.
 Unique considerations for using the JSON\-RPC method with an Ethereum node in Managed Blockchain are indicated where applicable\.

 **Important**
 WebSockets calls have a 512 KB payload limit\.
 Some calls may exceed this limit and cause a "message response is too large" error\.
 Use HTTP for these requests instead of WebSockets\.
 HTTP requests have a 6 MB payload limit\.
 Responses that exceed the HTTP also result in a "message response is too large" error\.

+**The block identifier parameter**

+Some methods have an extra block identifier parameter\.
+The following options are possible values for this parameter:
++ A hexadecimal string value that represents an integer block number\.
++ `"earliest"` – String for the genesis block\.
++ `"latest"` – String for the latest mined block\.
++ `"pending"` – String for the pending state transactions\.

 | Method | Description | Considerations |